-Improving the Springfield Park ballfields to help prevent widespread flooding of fields and nearby paths is nearly complete.
+Improving the Springfield Park ballfields to help prevent widespread flooding of fields and nearby paths is complete.
 Work completed in winter/spring included installation of site amenities such as shaded bleachers, player benches, trash/recycling receptacles, foul poles, dugout covers, entry archway, accessible drinking fountain with dog bowl and home plate/bases.

 Springfield Park Wetlands

 Restoring the shorelines of the wetlands to address non-native, invasive species and improve stormwater management is progressing according to plan.